 - Capacity to provide high level advice and expertise.

 - Ability to work effectively as part of a strategically focussed team.

 5.3 Sport and Recreation will engage with Aboriginal people in determining the membership.

 5.4 The WAASC will comprise up to nine members, including the Chair.

 5.5 Not less than six members will be Aboriginal.

 5.6 Up to three members will be Sport and Recreation personnel.

 6.1 The interim working group will review membership 12 months from when it first convenes.

-6.2 If a member resigns within that period, a replacement will be appointed by agreement of group members for the remainder of the term.
+6.2 If a member resigns within that period or a vacancy occurs for any other reason, a replacement will be appointed by agreement of group members for the remainder of the term.